-On or about 28 October 2016, a building development application pursuant to section 6 of the BA was lodged with the Assessment Manager seeking approval for partial demolition, alterations and additions to a class 1 (a) building located at 27 Mayfield Street, Ascot (the Building Development Application).
+On or about 28 October 2016, a building development application pursuant to section 6 of the BA was lodged with the Assessment Manager seeking approval for alterations and additions to a class 1 (a) building located at 199 Carmody Rd, St Lucia (the Building Development Application).
+In particular, the construction of a new three storey building.